Fantasy Football Sleepers 2025: Sneaky Good, Stupid Cheap

 Bottom Line

 Coleman flashed big-play ability, red-zone value, and after-catch dominance as a rookie.
-Now he’s primed for a larger role in a top offense — and a potential breakout season.
+Now he’s primed for a larger role in a top offense, giving him clear breakout potential.
 The best part?
 You can land him in the double-digit rounds of your draft.

 TIP